cloudmesh-community/hid-sp18-710/project-report/report.md

 ## Graphical Analysis Results
 In this section, we would look at the results of graphical analysis which helped decide what features to include for predictions.
 After analyzing the data, we deleted the column police as  it does not contribute to our classification.

-From the bar plot below, it is obvious that majority of the data is for black or white victims.
+From the @fig:Race, it is obvious that majority of the data is for black or white victims.

 ![Race](images/race.png){#fig:Race}